MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/40_y_axis_assembly.md

 ![insert the M3 heat-set inserts in the XY Drag Chain Transition](../img/y_axis_assembly/y_axis_step_3.png){: .shadow}

 !!! note
-    You may notice that some kits like LDO’s come with 2 different length of M3 heat insert, the smaller ones are used wherever cable chains attach to and the longer ones are used for everything else.
+    You may notice that some kits like LDO’s come with 2 different length of M3 heat insert, the smaller ones are used wherever drag chains attach to and the longer ones are used for everything else.

 ---